panchiniak/proc-stuff/README.md

 6. Bug! **Fresh Install**.
 When fresh installing, proc will try to use a <private://> stream wrapper.
 And this does not exist in a Drupal fresh installation.
 When trying to encrypt, and error will happen: "12/Aug 17:37 php Error Drupal\Core\File\Exception\InvalidStreamWrapperException: Invalid stream wrapper: private://proc/lkrZQf-eHc9Tnmn4ZeyRrQB-_V1IxexQu-596oXSTMg.json in Drupal\file\FileRepository→writeData()"

+7. Bug!
+Repeated Proc ID Cache Invalidation Failure.
+Steps to reproduce: 1.
+Install proc (having no proc table before), 2.
+Create keys, they will be given key id number #1.
+3. Encrypt a content (it will be given proc ID number #2), 4.
+Succesfully decrypt the content.
+5. Now, uninstall proc, removing the proc table and without clearing the browser cache and using the same browser, repeat 1-3, 6.
+Try to decrypt the proc with ID number #2 and get the error “Unable to decrypt the content.
+Make sure you have entered the right passphrase.” in the browser’s console.
+Workaround: clear browser cache.

 Security coverage requirement

 1. Add examples of usage (private message, internal communication, static list of recipients, perhaps as exported configurations as submodules).